dhm-org/dhm_suite/camserver/README.md

 * GT 2460 (GigE camera)
 * Manta G201B ASG 30fps (GigE camera)

-## Reading from Two Cameras
+## Reading From Two Cameras In the Same System
 To read from two cameras, two instances of 'camserver' must be executed making sure the following:
 *  Distinct cameras are selected for each instance.
 User is prompted if more than one camera detected.
+The camera serial number can be passed in via command line to avoid user being prompted to select the camera.
 *  If expect to connect clients, ensure distinct port number are passed on the command line on execution.
 *  Recommended that if using two GigE cameras, each one be connected to a single

+**Example: Start two instances of the camserver where camera serial numbers are specified.**

+Open a terminal and issue the following command:

+`/opt/DHM/camserver -d -v -fp 2000 -cp 2001 -s 671092774`

+Open another terminal and issue the following command

+`/opt/DHM/camserver -d -v -fp 2050 -cp 2051 -s 671234567`

 ## Frame Server/Client
 Frames and telemtry are sent to clients at 6Hz or less if frame rate is less than 6Hz.
 Clients must connect to the frame port (default port 2000, see '--help' for setting frame port).